tamontealegrep/MarketplaceCondition/README.md

 df['date_created'] = pd.to_datetime(df['date_created'], format='%Y-%m-%dT%H:%M:%S.%fZ')
 df['last_updated'] = pd.to_datetime(df['last_updated'], format='%Y-%m-%dT%H:%M:%S.%fZ')
 ```
-'start_time' and 'date_created' appear to have a similar nature.
+`start_time` and `date_created` appear to have a similar nature.
 An evaluation will be conducted to determine if there are significant differences in their values.

 --------
 ```python